NYPL-Simplified/Simplified-iOS/README.md

 04. Install [Cocoapods](https://cocoapods.org) if you haven't already.
 05. `pod install`
 06. Symlink the "DRM_Connector_Prerelease" directory to "adobe-rmsdk" within the "Simplified-iOS" directory.
 (You will need to have obtained the Adobe DRM Connector prerelease from Adobe.)
-07. Follow the instructions in "adobe-rmsdk/RMSDK_User_Manual(obj).pdf" to build OpenSSL (section 12.1) and cURL (section 12.3).*
+07. Follow the instructions in "adobe-rmsdk/RMSDK_User_Manual(obj).pdf" to build OpenSSL (section 12.1) and cURL (section 12.3).
+You will need to verify and edit both "build.sh" scripts to reflect correct versions and local directories (lines 11-24).
+You must also add `--enable-ipv6` to line 80 of Adobe's "build.sh" script used for building cURL.
-08. `sh adobe-rmsdk-build.sh`
+08. `sh adobe-rmsdk-build.sh` in the "Simplified-iOS" directory.
 09. `cp APIKeys.swift.example Simplified/APIKeys.swift` and edit accordingly.
 10. `open Simplified.xcworkspace`
 11. Build.

-\* If you want to release your app in Apple's App Store, you must add `--enable-ipv6` to line 80 of Adobe's "build.sh" script used for building cURL.
-Without that flag, cURL will not provide proper support for IPv6 and therefore Apple will reject your application.

 # Building Without DRM